 They would only give us 7 days.
 It’s harder there because it’s close to the Turkish border.

-It’s very easy to extend in Yazd, even if your visa is not running out for another week or 2.
+It’s easy to extend in Yazd, even if your visa is not running out for another week or 2.
 Get there early.
 Later on, the office is full of Afghans and the staff gets cranky.
-90 days extension is possible according to one poster.
+60 days and 90 days extensions have been reported.